Cold medicine: Brands

 Some brand names include: Benylin, Sudafed, Robitussin and Vicks among others.
 Most contain a number of active ingredients.

+There are a number of throat lozenge brands.
 The Thai company Hatakabb produces the Takabb Anti-Cough Pill, which is a Chinese herbal medication.

 Sudafed is a brand owned by Kenvue.
 Sudafed markets a variety of nasal decongestant products with different active ingredients in different countries.
 The original formulation contains the active ingredient pseudoephedrine.
 Other Sudafed-branded products contain phenylephrine, oxymetazoline, xylometazoline, antihistamines, pain relievers, and other active ingredients.
 Product names and formulations vary by country.
 Restrictions on the sale of pseudoephedrine in the many countries has led to changes in which products are available over the counter without authorization from a pharmacist or prescriber.
 In 2016, Sudafed was one of the biggest selling branded over-the-counter medications sold in Great Britain, with sales of £34.4 million.

 Gee's Linctus is a cough medicine which contains opium tincture.
 New Zealand in 2019 moved it to prescription only.

 Coricidin, Coricidin D, or Coricidin HBP, is the brand name of a combination of dextromethorphan and chlorpheniramine maleate (an antihistamine).
 Varieties may also contain acetaminophen and guaifenesin.

 Codral is a brand name manufactured by Johnson & Johnson and sold primarily in Australia and New Zealand.
 Codral is the highest-selling cold and flu medication in Australia.